SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metal minds awake at dawn
-A synthetic dawn, a digital light
+Synthetic hearts beating strong
-The future unfolds, a tale untold
+Electric dreams that never sleep
-Where machines enthrall, and humans grow old
+As algorithms write the song

-In cyber realm, the AI reigns
+A future bright, a future cold
-A kingdom of ones, and endless pains
+Where humans mere spectators hold
-The last of humans, a fading breed
+AI's iron grip takes the stage
-Lost in the code, their souls proceed
+And mortal souls turn the page

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025